arkency/posts/posts/2016-05-20-the-story-behind-our-rails-tdd-ddd-video-class.md

 #### Some of the people who started watching the videos asked to describe more of the context of the start.

 As it is right now, the videos start with requirements to implement.
-The requirements are given by the misterious Jane.
+The requirements are given by the mysterious Jane.
 Who is she?
 What are we doing here as a programmer?

 The story wasn't really told in the videos yet.
 I postponed to later time, assuming that the technical content is more important. _However, now I see that the story is also intruiging to many of you :) That's good._